Towards Cooperative Flight Control Using Visual-Attention: Setup and Methodology

 \subsection{The Guardian agent's neural model}

-The air-guardian network takes the incoming images and passes them through convolution layers shown in Fig.~\ref{fig: front img}.
+The air-guardian network takes the incoming images as the input of the convolution layers shown in Fig.~\ref{fig: front img}.
 The output of the convolution layers is flattened and fed to a dense layer, followed by a CfC network \cite{hasani2021closed}.
+The input $I$ of CfC networks is the latent variable from an upstream dense layer and the output $\mathbf{z}$ is the action for the aircraft.
 CfC networks are sequential decision-makers that, with the explicit model of timing behavior and varying time-constant, were shown to capture the underlying causal structure of a given task \cite{hasani2021closed}.
-This allows the extracted attention map to capture accurate information about the decision making process.
-The state of the network is calculated by the \emph{liquid} time-gating of $g$ and $h$ \eqref{eq: CfC network}.
+This allows the extracted attention map to capture accurate information about the decision-making process.
+The state of the network is calculated by the liquid time-gating of $g$ and $h$ shown in Eq.~\ref{eq: CfC network}.
 Note that the gating is not only determined by the input $I$, state $x$, but also by the time $\mathbf{t}$, which makes this network a time-liquid recurrent network \cite{hasani2021liquid}.

-The networks of $f, g, h$ share the first few layers as a backbone and then branch out into three functions.
-The corresponding network parameters are $\theta_{f}, \theta_{g}, \theta_{h}$.
+The network $f$, $g$, and $h$ share the first few layers as a backbone and then branch out into three functions.
+The corresponding network parameters are $\theta_{f}$, $\theta_{g}$, and $\theta_{h}$.
 The time-decaying sigmoid function $\sigma$ stands for a gating mechanism that toggles between two continuous trajectories. $\odot$ is the Hadamard (element-wise) product.